-As 2017 comes to a close, Keep Australia Beautiful WA says thanks to the thousands of Western Australians who have contributed this year to keep Western Australia beautiful.
+Keep Australia Beautiful WA says thanks to the thousands of Western Australians who have contributed in 2017 to keep Western Australia beautiful.
 Whether you have volunteered with us; helped spread the anti-litter message to your friends, families and communities; participated in our programs or partnered with us on our anti-litter projects - we appreciate your time, energy, passion and the difference you make.

 While careless littering can be disheartening, it's good to know that working together, we are all making an impact on litter in Western Australia.